gizmo-platform/gizmo-platform.github.io/src/learn/arch.md

 MQTT is a network-transparent system which means that each of the components described above can even be run on different computers.

-Gizmo boards connect to the `gizmo field serve` process using MQTT.
+Gizmo boards connect to the `gizmo fms run` process using MQTT.
 All messages that get passed over MQTT are JSON formatted.

 The gamepad components abstract over the various differences in operating system APIs between macOS, Microsoft Windows, and the Linux kernel.
-This allows the `gizmo` tool to be cross platform and read the gamepad API in a neutral way on every platform.
+This allows the `gizmo` tool to be cross platform and read the gamepad API in a neutral way on a selection of platforms.

 Gizmo boards pass statistics information back to the server via MQTT which is ingested by the metrics module and made available over HTTP